gwexploratoryaudits/brla_explore/README.md

 Clearly, such a specification only works for audits whose stopping criteria are monotonic with the number of announced-winner ballots in the sample.

-Our code for computing pdfs may be used for any audits which may be specified using a monotone increasing array of sample sizes `n` and a corresponding array of monotone non-decreasing values of `kmin`.
+Our code for computing pdfs may be used for any audits specified by a monotone increasing array of sample sizes `n` and a corresponding array of monotone non-decreasing values of `kmin`.

 ## Computing `kmin`s